 A gouge is one of the most important tools for carving ebony wood.
 A good gouge has a long handle and a wide blade.
 It also needs to be made out of high-carbon steel.
 High carbon steel is harder than regular steel, making it easier to cut through hard materials like ebony wood.

 Gouges are tools that you use to remove wood when carving ebony.
 You need to hone the gouge before using it, which helps it cut through the material more effectively than if you do not hone the gouge.

 Cut your design into the wood with a carving knife before using the gouge.
 This allows you to see where you are going to carve next.
-If you don’t plan ahead, you could waste valuable time looking for the right spot on the wood surface.
+If you don’t plan, you could waste valuable time looking for the right spot on the wood surface.

 Use a sharpening stone to sharpen the edge of the gouge.
-Use only a very fine grit stone because too coarse stones tend to dull the tool’s edge quickly.
+Use only fine grit stone because too coarse stones tend to dull the tool’s edge quickly.

 Use a smooth edge chisel for fine details